 Global Masters Fund Ltd (GFL) — Defensive Interval Ratio

 Global Masters Fund Ltd (GFL) has a Defensive Interval Ratio of 5 days as of December 2025.
 Defensive assets of AU$16.84K (cash AU$-, short-term investments AU$-, receivables AU$16.84K) cover 5 days of daily cash needs of AU$3.20K/day.
-Check Global Masters Fund Ltd tangible equity quality to evaluate the tangible quality of the company's equity base.
+See GFL net working capital ratio to evaluate short-term liquidity relative to the company's equity base.

 Defensive Interval Ratio